jiazhe0909/alexJ.github.io/_posts/2016-07-03-nvidia-pascal-architecture.md

 ## Unified Memory and Compute Preemption
 Unified memory is not very related to GPU performance, so I just list the name here.
 Let's talk about Compute Preemption, which is an important hardware and software feature added to GP100.
-In kepler and Maxwell, compute tasks are preempted at thread block granularity, thread block of next compute task in same stream will wait until one of SMX avaliable.
-In
+In Kepler and Maxwell, compute tasks are preempted at thread block granularity, thread block of next compute task in same stream will wait until one of SMX avaliable.
+In Pascal, compute tasks can even be switched on instruction level, which could allow to you shared you GPU resources better.
+But there might be some performance issues, because frequent task switching will make GPU spend a lot of time on storing one state or loading another.